edgelesssys/marblerun.sh/content/docs/getting-started/cli.md

 Get the root and/or intermediate certificates of the Marblerun coordinator.

 **Flags**
-These flags apply to all sub commands of certificate
+These flags apply to all `certificate` subcommands

 {{<table "table table-striped table-bordered">}}
 | Name, shorthand | Default | Description                                                                                                                      |